Should I wait to buy my storage system

 Will storage costs be declining or increasing?

 I do not believe that storage systems will become less expense in the coming years for a few reasons.
-The first is that the Federal tax credit (which applies to residential storage when paired with solar) will be reduced to 21% in 2021, down from 26% in 2020 and will be eliminated entirely in 2022.
+The first is that the Federal tax credit (which applies to residential storage when paired with solar) will be reduced to 22% in 2023, down from 26% in 2020-2022 and will be eliminated entirely in 2024 for residential.
 I do not believe prices will be decreasing in the next few years, let alone by 26%.

 The second issue is that storage systems are competing for rare earth elements in their production.
 There is an increased demand for lithium batteries in cell phone, laptops, consumer electronics, electric cars and home storage batteries, all of which rely on rare earth elements.
 A basic concept of economics is when demand increases for a product, so does its cost if the supply of the product stays the same.
 In the past few years we have seen most major storage manufactures increase the cost of their offerings by roughly 10%, not decrease them.